misken/pcda/modeling2_class_r_tidymodels.rst

 ***********************************************************
-Modeling 2: Intro to classifiers with R(UNDER CONSTRUCTION)
+Modeling 2: Intro to classifiers with R using tidymodels
 ***********************************************************

 **NOTE: This is new material for Winter 2025**